 Plan your timetable so that you arrive approximately 10 minutes early.
 This gives you the opportunity to freshen up, prepare yourself before the interview.

 Our rule of thumb is - wear smart business dress.
-Remember you can alway dress down at a second interview if you are over dressed but you could fall at the first hurdle if you are under dressed at the first interview.
+Remember you can alway dress down at a second interview.

 - REMEMBER TO SWITCH OFF YOUR MOBILE PHONE!